rlouf/blog/content/post/introduce_mcx.md

 traverse the graph to build the necessary functions.

-# Models are first and foremost generative functions

-## A tail of 4 distributions
+# A tale of 4 distributions

 The duality between multivariate distribution and generative function usually implies the existence of 4 different distribution in PPLs.
 It is very important